n8kowald/powerpi/README.md

 # Configure
 - Replace ```RECIPIENTS="user@gmail.com"``` with your email address in ```~/powerpi/powerpi.sh```
-- Play with the settings passed to 'raspistill' to get the best photo quality
+- Play with the settings passed to 'raspistill' to get the best photo for your light conditions

 # Alias (optional)
 Trigger the script by typing 'elec', or whatever you want.